Chart Color Schemes

 Population growth drivers in Pottsville are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, Pottsville's population is estimated at around 7,517 people.
-This reflects an increase of 279 people since the 2021 Census, which reported a population of 7,238 people.
-The change is inferred from AreaSearch's estimate of the resident population as 7,443 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 56 validated new addresses since the Census date.
-This level of population equates to a density ratio of 595 persons per square kilometer.
-Over the past decade, Pottsville has demonstrated resilient growth patterns with a compound annual growth rate of 1.0%.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 39.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Pottsville is around 7,531, reflecting a 4.0% increase since the 2021 Census which reported a population of 7,238.
+This growth is inferred from AreaSearch's estimation of the resident population at 7,443 following examination of the latest ERP data release by the ABS in June 2024 and an additional 58 validated new addresses since the Census date.
+The population density ratio is 596 persons per square kilometer.
+Over the past decade, Pottsville has demonstrated resilient growth patterns with a compound annual growth rate of 1.3%, outpacing the SA3 area.
+Population growth was primarily driven by overseas migration contributing approximately 39.0% of overall population gains during recent periods.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.

 Frequently Asked Questions - Population